Must Do Nature Walks on the Gold Coast Hinterland – With 4 Easy Waterfalls to See

 Cloud and smoke-free days give you the best views of Northern NSW, which wasn’t the day I was there.

-It’s only just over half a kilometre walk on a good track to see the view from the platform.
-You travel through time in a forest of ancient Antarctic beech trees, the last of their kind linking back to Gondwana times.
+It’s just over half a kilometre to walk on a good track to see the view from the platform.
+You travel through time in a forest of ancient Antarctic beech trees, the last of their kind, dating back to Gondwana.

 Canyon Lookout

-Just along the road before you get to Purling Brook Falls is the Canyon Lookout, giving you nature and city views across the Gold Coast Hinterland and the Gold Coast.
+Just along the road before you get to Purling Brook Falls is the Canyon Lookout, which offers views of nature and the city across the Gold Coast Hinterland and the Gold Coast.

 Canyon Lookout over the Gold Coast taking nature walks on the Gold Coast.